yxG1005/Weight_Prediction/README.md

 ```python
 mkdir ./features
 ```
-If do not download, the code will create ./feature automatically and extract and save feature to this path.
+If do not download, the code will create `./feature` automatically and extract features, and then save them to this path.

 ### 3. Training and Evaluation
 We provide implementation of *NLienar/iTransformer/PatchTST* under the folder `./RUN_SH/`.
 You can reproduce the results as the following examples.
 Logs will be stored in `logs/`.
 Prediction results wiil be stored in `results/`.